fleming79/async-kernel/docs/usage/index.md

 ### `Caller.to_thread`

-[Caller.to_thread][async_kernel.caller.Caller.to_thread] internally uses `Caller.get` to
-create its workers.
-A worker uses the same 'backend' and 'zmq_context' as its parent.
-The parent maintains a pool of idle workers, and starts additional workers on demand.
-There is no constraint on the number of workers a parent constraint.
+[Caller.to_thread][async_kernel.caller.Caller.to_thread] performs execute requests in a dedicated caller using the same backend and zmq context as the parent.
+A pool of workers is retained to handle to thread calls, but are shutdown when no longer required.

 #### worker lifespan